kaisenlinux/manpages-dev/category/TCP/socat.md

               Specifies the minimum number of bytes in the send buffer until the socket layer will send the data to <bytes> [int].

        pf=<string>
               Forces  the  use of the specified IP version or protocol. <string> can be something like "ip4" or "ip6".
-The resulting value is used as first argument to the socket() or socketpair() calls.
+The resulting value is used as first argument to the socket() or socket‐ pair() calls.
 This option affects address resolution and the required syntax of bind and range options.

        type=<type>
               Sets the type of the socket, specified as second argument to the socket() or socketpair() calls, to <type> [int].
 Address resolution is  not  affected  by  this  option.
+Under
-Under Linux, 1 means stream oriented socket, 2 means datagram socket, and 3 means raw socket.
+              Linux, 1 means stream oriented socket, 2 means datagram socket, and 3 means raw socket.

        protocol
               Sets  the  protocol  of the socket, specified as third argument to the socket() or socketpair() calls, to <protocol> [int].
-Address resolution is not af‐ fected by this option.
+Address resolution is not affected by this option.
 6 means TCP, 17 means UDP.

        reuseport
               Set the SO_REUSEPORT socket option.